UM-PEPL/HallThruster.jl/docs/src/numerics.md

     \sigma = \frac{u_i \Delta t}{\Delta x}
 ```

-Using a maximum ion velocity of 22000 m/s, a domain length of 0.05m and 200 cells, results in ``\Delta t \leq 1.2e-8`` s.
-This is valid for the continuity and isothermal euler equations, due to the heat flux term in the electron energy equation an additional constraint is added.
-In order to not further increase the timestepping restrictions and increase computational complexity, the electron energy equation is solved semi-implicitly.
-Setting `dt` and selecting the integration scheme is shown in [Initialization](@ref).
+Using a maximum ion velocity of 22000 m/s, a domain length of 0.05m and 200 cells, results in ``\Delta t \leq 1.2 \times 10^{-8}`` s.
+In practice, it needs to be a bit lower in order to handle transients as the solution oscillates.
+This restriction is valid for the continuity and isothermal euler equations.
+Information on setting `dt` and selecting the integration scheme can be found in the [Tutorial](@ref).

 ## Electron energy equation discretization

+While the ions can be explicitly solved with ``$\Delta t \sim 10^{-8}``s, the heat condution term in the electron energy equation adds additional constraints which would lower the timestep by about a factor of 10.
+In order to not further increase the timestepping restrictions and increase computation time, the electron energy equation is solved semi-implicitly in time using a backward Euler or Crank-Nicholson scheme.
+See [Configuration](@ref) for information on how to select which scheme is used.

+The spatial discretization of the electron energy equation uses central finite differences in a manner similar to the potential solver (see below).
+This, combined with the semi-implicit timestepping, creates a tridiagonal linear system which can be efficiently solved using the Thomas algorithm.

 ## Potential solver